 Agility

+The concept of Agility acquires new meaning in the age of software and the Internet → Agile is a core concept of Design Thinking: Learn, Test, Iterate.
 It is almost a philosophy, a general approach to life.
-Don’t think of things as static, complete: an idea, a product, a project remains undercover while in the development stage until it is complete.
-Rather bring it into the world ‘launch before you are ready’.
-It is a liberating idea, which recognises the circularity of evolution.
-Of course it is risky, but it is better to fail early and often, when the investment (in time, resources) is limited.
+Don’t think of things as static and linear: an idea, a product, a project that stays hidden while in the development stage until it is complete.
+Rather bring it into the world early, ‘launch before you are ready’.
+It is a liberating idea, which recognises the cyclical shape of evolution.
+Of course it is risky, but it is better to fail early (and often), when the investment in time and resources is limited.

-It is, after all, the reason why I put these ideas out there while I think and work on them, instead of waiting for them to be perfectly formed, combed, presented in a publishing product. → Work with the garage door open.
+Arguably, human babies are born ‘before they are ready’.
+They cannot survive on their own.
+As a species we had to learn the hard way the strategies to keep them (us) alive.
+With much less at stake, but similarly, I put these ideas out there while I think and work on them, instead of waiting for them to be perfectly formed, combed, presented in a publishing product.

 Mentions